LearnersGuild/idm/README.md

     mehserve run
     ```

 5. Open another terminal window for the subsequent commands.
-Set your `NODE_ENV` environment variable:
+Set your `NODE_ENV` environment variable.
+Warning: This setting is not persistent.
+If you open yet another terminal window for any subsequent commands, repeat this command there before entering other commands.

     ```bash
     export NODE_ENV=development